patrickpang23/Gateway-Project/README.md

 1. Clone this repository into your terminal ---> https://github.com/patrickpang23/Gateway-Project.git

-2. cd into the repository ---> cd Instagram-Redesign
+2. cd into the repository ---> cd Gateway-Project

 3. Install dependencies in terminal ---> npm install